digiwhite1980/hackaton/README.md

 ```
 # kube-prompt
 ```
-Before using kube-prompt make user you have a kubeconfig configured.
+Before using kube-prompt make sure you have a kubeconfig configured.
 You can configure retreive a kubeconfig by running the following command:
 ```
 az aks get-credentials -n {aks clustername} -g {resourcegroup name}